Are homegrown vegetables overwhelming your kitchen? Freezing and drying peppers can be a great way to preserve both bell peppers and hot peppers.

 - Store dehydrated bell pepper strips in a glass jar.
 TIP: Add a silica gel packet from one of your vitamin or supplement bottles to soak up moisture, and they’ll keep longer.
 Or you could store them in the fridge for a year, easy.
 We used our non-electric mason jar vacuum sealer.

 Oops!
-You forgot to check the dehydrator regularly and now your peppers are totally crispy.
+You forgot to check the dehydrator regularly and now your peppers are totally crispy instead of leathery.
 Have no fear!
 Use your coffee/spice grinder to make a pepper powder.
 Sprinkle it on anything you want pepper flavor, my favorite is an omelette, and it’s a no-brainer in soups.

-This is how I preserve jalapenos and serranos.
+This is how I preserve varieties like jalapenos and serranos.